Tragus Piercing FAQ - Info by APP Certified Piercers in NYC

 - Infection (signs include warmth, redness, or unusual discharge)

-- Avoid touching, twisting, or rotating the jewelry to prevent irritation.
+- Avoid any touching, twisting, or playing with the piercing site or jewelry.

 - The standard gauge for a tragus piercing is typically 16g (1.2mm) or 18g (1.0mm).